 Once schools across the globe decided to implement various plans of distance and/or online learning, the flurry began.
 Every educational technology platform known to man was being tapped to provide instruction for the students we care so much about.
 I jumped on the bandwagon, too, providing guidance as an instructional coach on ways to maximize Schoology, Nearpod, Quizlet, Socrative, you name it.
 School is normalcy, and normalcy is what we need.
 But, as our online learning adventure began, it became apparent that in our urgency to recognize the normalcy we thought online learning would bring, we were forgetting what our students needed most.
+In this article, we will focus on Maslow teaching strategies.

 In his July 30 Twitter post, Dwayne Reed (@TeachMrReed) said, “We must Maslow before they can Bloom.”
 Educators, we know this, but in this uncharted territory of online learning en masse, it seems this basic educational tenant has been secondary in many cases.
 Rather than first making sure that our students’ basic needs of food, water, and shelter are intact, that they are safe and have access to what their families need, that teachers have the opportunity to connect with students and are able to provide them the opportunity to reconnect with their school families, the push has been to get students laptops and packets.
 Without really reconnecting with their teachers and classmates, students may struggle to regain that confidence and esteem they found in their encouraging classroom environments which helps them want to be great learners.
 Staring at a screen is not helping meet the basic needs Maslow discussed.
 Without meeting these needs, education is ineffective and Bloom’s Taxonomy becomes irrelevant.

 Almost overnight, many students went from a normal school day with teachers, friends, hallway chatter, and lunchroom fun to sitting at a computer alone for hours, sometimes six to seven hours.
 Often, students have to babysit, cook, do laundry, or a host of other things because the normal household dynamic has changed.
 How are students supposed to give 100% to their schoolwork when everything around them has changed?
-Here are some things to consider to keep Maslow in the forefront which will allow students to Bloom :
+Here are some things to consider to keep Maslow teaching strategies at the forefront which will allow students to Bloom :

 - Connect with your students and families to find out if their basic needs are being met.
 Provide contact information for resources they may need, and be sure to include school counselors to check in with students who may need support.
 Phone calls, emails, socially-distant drive ups, good old-fashioned snail mail, video conferencing…whatever works best for the students you serve.
 Create a system to make those connections a regular occurence, not just a dumping of educational technology how-tos and phone numbers of resources.